 In respect of each Optional Rebalancing Day, if any, with respect to which a valid notice (the "Rebalancing Notice") has been received by the Index Calculation Agent from the Index Rebalancing Entity, the Index Rebalancing Entity may provide a proposal for how the Weights given to the Index Components should be reallocated within the Index, with the Index Calculation Agent having no obligation to monitor the Index Rebalancing Entity's exercise of discretion.
-Subject to the proposed Weights complying with the Index Calculation Agent having the discretion being confirmed by the Index Calculation Agent, with the Index Calculation Agent having the Rebalancing Day which will henceforth be deemed to be an "Index Rebalancing Day".
+Subject to the proposed Weights complying with the Investment Restrictions and the proposed reallocation being confirmed by the Index Calculation Agent, with the Index Calculation Agent having the discretion to withhold such confirmation, the Index shall be rebalanced in such a manner on such Optional Rebalancing Day which will henceforth be deemed to be an "Index Rebalancing Day".